Today’s Reading: Exodus 27

 Among my childhood memories are the words of prayers I would hear God’s people pray.
 One had to do with holding onto the horns of the altar.
-My imagination was fired with a picture of the one praying, holding to those horns and refusing to let go, until God’s voice was heard and His purposes fulfilled.
-This is a stubborn unyielding determination to stay in fervent prayer until the answer came from God.
+My imagination was fired with a picture of the one praying, holding to those horns and refusing to let go until God’s voice was heard and His purposes fulfilled.
+This is a stubborn, unyielding determination to stay in fervent prayer until the answer came from God.
 “Yes!”
 “No!”
 “Slow!”
 “Grow!”
 Then there was my Father’s prayer and one of the many couplets he would quote.
-It went like this: “May Heaven come down our souls to greet, and may Glory crown the Mercy Seat.”
-I was not too sure what it meant, but I knew that Dad’s prayer face lit up with joy.
+It went like this: “May Heaven come down our souls to greet, and Glory crown the Mercy Seat.”
+I was not too sure what it meant, but I knew that as Dad was praying his face lit up with joy.
 What an amazing spiritual inheritance I received from my parents.
 Norma-Jean and I had a different pattern we followed with our children, but the results were the same in their lives as in mine.
 The Oil was replenished daily and the flame continues until today.

 Yours for the daily infilling of the Holy Spirit, helping us all to burn brightly,